Sunday services at the Abbey

 - Saturday – 9.15am

-Said at 5.30pm daily (from Monday 11th September this changes to 5.45pm daily).
-On Thursday’s during term-time, this will be a Choral Evensong.
+Said at 5.45pm daily.
+On Thursday’s during term-time, this will be a Choral Evensong, except during Advent and Lent.

 Choral Evensong is occasionally sung at this time on other days by a visiting choir.